 Wearing Your Baby

-- Spend more time in a quiet alert state, which is when babies are most content and most able to interact and learn from the world around them.
-At this time, being in a carrier allows babies to be “where the action is.”
-This allows them to absorb more from their environment while feeling safe and secure.
+- Spend more time in a quiet alert state.
+This is when babies are most content and most able to interact and learn from the world around them.
+Being worn allows babies to be “where the action is.”
+This helps them to absorb more from their environment while feeling safe and secure.

 - Appear to be better balanced since being in a carrier mimics the rhythm of being in utero.
 The familiar heartbeat and breathing of mom, as well as the rhythm of walking, makes for a smoother transition to independent life, or life on the outside.